-Wong et al. in his general study on the mechanics of nanobeams, he conducted experimental studies on the strength, toughness, and flexibility of nanotubes and rods, and focused on determining the mechanical properties of various material samples under the atomic force microscope.
-The results of the study showed experimentally that nanosized beams have very different mechanical properties compared to macro-sized beam [27].
-Aydoğdu used Eringen's generalized nonlocal beam theory to study the bending, buckling, and free vibration of nanobeams.
+Eric W. Wong et al. In his general study on the mechanics of nanobeams, he conducted experimental studies on the toughness, and flexibility of nanotubes and rods, and focused on determining the mechanical properties of various material samples under the atomic force microscope. results of the study showed experimentally that nano-sized beams have very different mechanical properties compared to macro-sized beam Aydoğdu used Eringen's generalized nonlocal beam theory to study the bending, buckling, and free vibration of nanobeams.
 In the study, many different beam theories were used, including Euler-Bernoulli, Timoshenko, Reddy, and Aydoğdu.
-Nonlocal parameter effect, beam length effect is considered for models produced from all different theories.
+Non-local parameter effect, beam length effect is considered for models produced from all different theories.
 In the conclusion, he suggested that the data can be used for static and dynamic analysis of nanotubes [28].
-Akkoca et al. analyzed the linear vibration of mid-supported nanobeam, which is frequently encountered in the structure of nanoelectromechanical systems.
+Bagdatli et al. in their study, they analyzed the linear vibration of midsupported nanobeam, which is frequently encountered in the structure nanoelectromechanical systems.
 They used Eringen's nonlocal elasticity theory to include the nanoscale effect in the analysis.
 The distance of the center support from the starting point and the non-local parameter from Eringen's theory were the focal points in his studies.
-As a result of the study, they emphasized that with the increase of the non-local parameter value, more nano-sized structures are obtained and when the middle support is positioned at the midpoint of the beam, the maximum high stiffness and linear natural frequency value are obtained [29].
+As a result of the study, they emphasized that with the increase of the nonlocal parameter value, more nano-sized structures are obtained and when the middle support is positioned at the midpoint of the beam, the maximum high stiffness and linear natural frequency value are obtained [29].
 Khaniki, in his study, saw Eringen's two-stage local and non-local integral model as a reliable and well-designed theory form, stating that it would be correct to use it in modeling size-dependent effects.
 In light of this information, he investigated the vibration behavior of the double-layer nanobeam system in his work.
-The vibration behavior of the double-layer nanobeam is formulated for three different situations, in-phase vibration, out-of-phase vibration, and stabilization of the underlying layer [30]. and many more, nanostructure problems are addressed by using size-dependent theories [31-36].
+The vibration behavior of the double-layer nanobeam is formulated for three different situations, in-phase vibration, out-of-phase vibration, and stabilization of the underlying layer [30].
+And many more. nanostructure problems are addressed by using size-dependent theories [31-36].

-In the theory of continuum mechanics, carbon nanotubes or nanobeams are considered homogeneous and continuous macrostructures.
+In the theory of continuum mechanics, nanotubes or nanobeams considered homogeneous and continuous macrostructures.
 The physical properties of the material nanostructure, such as lattice voids in the material structure or some linear and surface defects that disrupt the continuity of the system, such as steps or cracks, examples of which can be seen in Figure 1, are neglected.
 This situation is likely to cause problems at the point of transforming the design into practice.
-Assadi and Nazemi zadeh [37] in their study, emphasized that advanced micro/nanosystems should be developed and their mechanical behavior should be predicted correctly, and it is not correct to say that nanobeams are discontinuous as in classical beams.
+[37] in their study, he emphasized that advanced micro/nanosystems should be developed and their mechanical behavior should be predicted correctly, and it is not correct to say that nanobeams are discontinuous as in classical beams.
 Since the properties of the material differ depending on the size of the nano-size, not neglecting the physical properties in the examination of the mechanical behavior of nanomaterials will allow more accurate analysis results in real engineering applications.
 As a result of these defects existing in the nanostructure of the material, fatigue life may be shortened during their working life.
 They can reduce the structure's natural frequencies because it becomes more flexible.
-In this context, many studies on beams with stepped and cracked surfaces exist.
+In this context, many